trinodb/trino/docs/src/main/sphinx/connector/hive.rst

       - ``true``
     * - ``hive.auto-purge``
       - Set the default value for the auto_purge table property for managed tables.
-See the :ref:`hive_table_properties` for more information on auto_purge.
+See the :ref:`hive-table-properties` for more information on auto_purge.
       - ``false``
     * - ``hive.partition-projection-enabled``